St John the Evangelist Catholic High School Nowra

 UOW.png

-In addition, UOW is excited to announce a suite of 2025 Information Evenings across NSW & the ACT.
+UOW is excited to announce a suite of 2025 Information Evenings across NSW & the ACT.
 UOW is committed in providing high school students, parents and carers of high school students with quality information and knowledge to help make informed decisions about your future.

 These interactive events are designed to answer all the common questions that students have about starting university study.
 UOW staff and current students will be on-hand to make sure you have your questions answered at the one time in the one place.